With Australia's rich heritage of poets and poetry looking like it might end

 inspired line for a poem or a large project, keep that passion.

 2. Share your ideas with other who may be able to help you.

 3. Speak with other creative working in your industry.

-4. Explore creative differences, emphasize what sets you apart from others without being isolating.
+4. Explore creative differences, emphasize what sets you apart from others

 5. Be patient, flexible, open to change and collaboration opportunities.